wyattshapiro/sparkify_postgres/README.md

 ### Entities

 The database is structured as a star schema for analysis of song plays.
-As such, their will be five entities that will focus on the songplays as the center point of the star, and it's associated dimensions.
+As such, the fact table (ie center of the star) will be songplays, and it will have it's associated dimensions related as foreign keys.

 Fact table
 - songplays: records in log data associated with song plays